-This post is for my fellow self-publishing tycoons and literary architects considering whether to set up a "self-publishing company", blending aspects of self- and traditional publishing.
-I’ll cover some of the pros and cons as well as some of the how-to aspects.
+This post is for my fellow self-publishing tycoons and literary architects considering whether to set up a personal company under which to copyright, publish, and promote there books, which a few aspects of traditional publishing into self-publishing.
+Let's discuss some of the pros and cons of setting up a micro-publisher as well as some how-to features.

 Sad Disclaimer: This is not legal or financial advice.
 Consider consulting your accountant and/or lawyer before making decisions or taking action.